 - Dish up and sprinkle with your green onion.

-- Omit the bacon of sub for a plant-based breakfast sausage to make it vegetarian
+- Omit the bacon or sub for a plant-based breakfast sausage or bacon to make it vegetarian

 - Category: Breakfast